 Night Watch only ran for about a year, till April 22, 1955.
 I’m not sure why it was so short-lived — although producer Jim Hadlock‘s son was hit by a car whilst running an errand for his mother and suffered from a skull fracture.
 Reed auditioned another similar program, provisionally named, Police Recorder.
 Police Recorder was to have combined Donn Reed and Detective Sgt.
 Ron Perkins’s recorded field interviews with a police psychologist.
 The project never progressed beyond the audition stage.
 Reed subsequently joined KABC-AM Radio in 1957, where he joined Captain ‘Max’ Schumacher on Air Watch, an early drive time traffic report program.
 He remained there until 1960 after which, in 1961, he moved to KMPC where he remained until 1981, receiving several Golden Mikes in the process.

 Perkins went on to serve as Culver City’s mayor and died in 2008.
 As for Reed’s later partner, Captain Schumacher, he died in an air accident with his helicopter and an LAPD one over Elysian Park, in which he and to cops were killed.

-You can listen to all 52 episodes for free here.
-Old Time Radio shows on CD are also available in the store.
-Special thanks to the folks at The Digital Deli Too for their invaluable research and preservation efforts
+You can also listen to all 52 episodes for free here.
+Special thanks to the folks at The Digital Deli Too for their invaluable research and preservation efforts.

 Eric Brightwell is an adventurer, essayist, rambler, explorer, cartographer, and guerrilla gardener who is always seeking paid writing, speaking, traveling, and art opportunities.
 He is not interested in generating advertorials, cranking out clickbait, or laboring away in a listicle mill “for exposure.”